1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 }
 ```

 Finally, the observed rainfall values are drawn at their projected lat/lon.
-Since the map is zoomed in, I'm bumped the sides of the rectangles from 1 pixel to 3.
+Since the map is zoomed in, I'm bumped the sides of the rectangles from 1px to 3px.

 ```javascript
 data.forEach(d =>{